ZJU-FAST-Lab/forces_resilient_planner/README.md

 roslaunch vid_estimator vid_sim.launch
 ```

 Then you can use the keyboard to move the quadrotor for VID-Fusion initializations.
 For details about the estimator setup, please carefully read the documents of VID-Fusion.
+After finish the setup process, use the keyboard to make the quadrotor hovering around z = 1.0.

 <p align="center">
   <img src="docs/keyboard.png" width = "793.5" height = "446.5"/>